uf-mil/mil/docs/onboarding.md

 your calendar app of choice.

 ## Install the repsitory
-To get started running the code we use for our robots, see the [Contributing Guide](/docs/development/contributing) to clone the repo correctly, then the [Development Guide](/docs/development/development_guide) to get started with building the code.
+To get started running the code we use for our robots, see the [Getting Started Guide](/docs/development/getting_started) to clone the repo correctly, then the [Contributing Guide](/docs/development/contributing) to get started with making changes to the repo!

 ## Research our highly used libraries and tools
 It is recommended that before you start on a project you gain a basic understanding of [ROS](https://www.ros.org/) through the excellent [tutorials](http://wiki.ros.org/ROS/Tutorials).
 If you are new to programming (non CS student), there are two free courses about Python for Robotics and Linux for Robotics offered by [The Construct](https://www.theconstructsim.com/intro-to-robot-programming-ros-learning-path/).
 If you knw other progamming languages but not python, this [Course](https://dabeaz-course.github.io/practical-python/Notes/01_Introduction/01_Python.html) might help.